micjoswig/TropicalModuliData/README.md

 * D. MacLagan, B. Sturmfels: Introduction to tropical geometry.
 Graduate Studies in Mathematics, 161.
 American Mathematical Society, Providence, RI, 2015.

 * M. Joswig: Essentials of tropical combinatorics.
-[Draft of a forthcoming book](http://page.math.tu-berlin.de/~joswig/etc/index.html)
+Graduate Studies in Mathematics, 219.
+American Mathematical Society, Providence, RI, 2022. [(near final draft)](http://page.math.tu-berlin.de/~joswig/etc/index.html)

 This repository is subdivided into directories, each of which corresponds to one publication.
 For details see the `README.md` files in those subdirectories.